Domestique: Devoted domestiques

-The dominant climber of the 1950s, Charly Gaul, was followed for as long as he could last by Luxemburger Marcel Ernzer.
+The dominant climber of the 1950s, Charly Gaul, was followed for as long as he could last by Luxembourger Marcel Ernzer.
 The two men were of similar size and rode bikes of exactly the same dimensions, even though that made Ernzer a little low in the saddle.
 He was always there to give his bike to Gaul when it was needed.

 Andrea Carrea was a domestique for Fausto Coppi.
 "He was a gregario par excellence", said the journalist Jean-Luc Gatellier, "the incarnation of personal disinterest ... showing to perfection the notion of personal sacrifice.
 He refused the slightest bit of personal glory."
 Carrea was riding the Tour de France of 1952 and joined an attack to Lausanne to protect his leader's interests.

 Carrea said: "Without knowing it, I had slid into the important break of the day and at Lausanne, to my great surprise, I heard I had inherited a jersey destined for champions.
 For me, it was a terrible situation."

 Carrea had no idea he had become race leader.
 When officials told him, he burst into tears.
 He had ousted Coppi and he dreaded the consequences.
 He wept as he received his jersey, looking constantly down the road for the main field that included his leader.

 Jean-Paul Ollivier said: Carrea thought the sky had fallen in.
 How would Fausto take it?
 When the champion arrived a few minutes later, Carrea went towards him in tears to offer his excuses.
 "You must understand that I did not want this jersey, Fausto.
 I have no right to it.
 A poor man like me, the yellow jersey?"

 Coppi said: "I wondered how Carrea, so shy and so emotional, was going to take it.
 When I went to congratulate him on the track at Lausanne, he didn't know what face he ought to adopt".

 José Luis Arrieta was a domestique for Miguel Induráin.
 L'Équipe said: "He no longer counts the hours, the years, spent with his nose in the wind trying to protect his leader for as long as possible".
 Arrieta said: